evan-bolton/blah9/README.md

 # blah9
+PubChem Improving Quality of LLMs (PIQL)
 Towards aligning PubChem content with improving LLM utility and quality

-Short Proposal Description:
+Goal:
 Make concrete steps towards aligning PubChem biomedical data with improving LLM utility and quality with BLAH9 participants.

-By doing the following:
+Approach:
 1. Align PubChem evidence content with PubAnnotation annotation data
 2. Survey attendees on their LLM/ML/AI use cases and needs/desires to use curated content and knowledge graphs to prevent hallucinations and improve LLM utility/quality
 3. Considering use of LLMs for scientific queries in PubChem  (transforming natural language questions into PubChem queries)